 If eSpatial processes any Personal Data on the Customer’s behalf when performing its obligations under this Agreement and EU Data Protection Legislation applies to such processing, the parties record their intention that the Customer shall be the Controller and eSpatial shall be a Processor, and the provisions included at Schedule 2 (Data Terms) shall apply.

 7. Customer Access to eSpatial System

-7.4.1. make or attempt to make any additions, modifications, adjustments or alterations to the Services or eSpatial System;
+- 7.4.1.
+Aake or attempt to make any additions, modifications, adjustments or alterations to the Services or eSpatial System;

 8. Fees and Charges

-8.1 Subscription Fees.
 Unless otherwise expressly stated on an Order Form, Customer will pay a Subscription Fee for a Paid Account annually in advance.
 Subscription Fees may be varied from time to time by eSpatial giving to the Customer at least 30 days’ prior written notice.
-Such variation shall take effect upon expiry of the notice period unless the Customer elects to terminate this Agreement in accordance with the provisions of Section 14.
-Should there be a conflict between this Master Subscription Agreement and an Order Form, the terms outlined by the Order Form take precedence.
+Such variation shall take effect upon expiry of the notice period unless the Customer elects to terminate this Agreement in accordance with the provisions of Section 15.
+All Subscription Fees are non-refundable.
+Should there be a conflict between this Agreement and an Order Form, the terms outlined by the Order Form take precedence.

 9. Intellectual Property Rights